HVAC Technician Job Description: How to Write Your Own [+ Free Template]

 Seattle Breeze HVAC is a growing team of residential HVAC technicians with over 20 years of experience.
 We’re locally owned and operated, and we’re proud to offer 24/7 emergency services in the Seattle metro area.
 Join our crew and take your HVAC career to the next level.

 Start your job description with a short overview of your HVAC technician’s role and why you need to fill this position.
 This is called a position summary, job summary, or job brief.
-It quickly shows applicants if the role is right for them.
+It quickly shows applicants whether the role is right for them.

 Your position summary should answer these questions: